View from above the Sir Adam Beck Generating Complex. It is the largest source of hydroelectric power in Ontario.

 New turbine technology will make hydropower more flexible and powerful, but as our climate changes, so does the viability of mega-dam projects.
 Droughts are becoming more frequent, and in the past few decades, we have seen a significant reduction in hydropower generation.

-Declining water levels at the Hoover Dam in the U.S. have resulted in 25% reduced energy production.
+Declining water levels at the Hoover Dam in the U.S. have resulted in a 25% reduction in energy production.
 In Brazil, reservoir levels have fallen by more than half in the past 20 years and are currently at just under a third of their capacity.

 Heavy rain and flooding also pose major problems.
 In 2019, severe flooding following Cyclone Idai damaged two major plants in Malawi, cutting off power in the country for several days.

-Due to their enormous cost and the social and economic impacts, even countries with vast potential for hydropower generation are cautious to untap the full potential of hydroelectricity.
-Careful management of these factors and consideration of future climatic conditions is crucial for hydroelectric power's sustainable development and operation.
+Due to their enormous cost and the social and economic impacts, even countries with vast potential for hydropower generation are cautious about untapping the full potential of hydroelectricity.
+Careful management of these factors and consideration of future climatic conditions are crucial for the sustainable development and operation of hydroelectric power.

 For more information on Hydroelectric Energy see below ⬇️